chesterbeckett/chesterbeckett.github.io/_posts/2024-05-05-appgwinfrontofafd.md

 tags: [azure, front, door, afd, appgw, application, gateway, frontdoor]     # TAG names should always be lowercase
 ---

 As you may know, Azure does support putting Azure Front Door (AFD) in front of Application Gateways (AppGws).
 The config can get a little awry if you are not aware of the various components of the solution and specifically within AFD.
-While there is documentation on https://learn.microsoft.com/, it can be quite high level and ambiguous.
+While there is documentation on <a href="https://learn.microsoft.com" target="_blank">https://learn.microsoft.com</a>, it can be quite high level and ambiguous.

 In this article, I will go through the details to note when deploying something like this.